I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

-When you get a good one, slide it under your drawing paper and you won't even have to erase the sketch lines.
-Just look at them through the paper and there you go!
+When you get a good one, slide it under your drawing paper, and you won't even have to erase the sketch lines.
+Just look at them through the paper, and there you go!
 You can strengthen the sketch with a Sharpie for that trick to make the lines show better as a guide.

+Step 2.
 Refining the Outlines

 The ears are actually cones, not triangles.
 The base of the ear curls around and the top is rounded a little, but still generally pointed.
-It's important to get that curve where the ear meets the head otherwise the ear will look pasted on, unreal.
+It's important to get that curve where the ear meets the head; otherwise, the ear will look pasted on, unreal.

 This outline is a stage that could be transferred and painted, done in colored pencils, oil pastels, pastels, any medium.
 I'm going to complete it as a graphite drawing.
 I've used a 9B graphite pencil for this demo so that the lines would be dark enough to scan well.
 You can use any type of pencil you have or want to, but the softer ones are easier to get good darks with and to shade with.

+Step 3.
 Shading the Cat Profile

 Notice that I also left a little white coming out from the inside corner of the eye along the side of the nose.
-A dark pointed Siamese actually has very pale skin!
+A dark, pointed Siamese actually has very pale skin!
 This will show around the tear ducts and inside corner of the eye.
 That little detail creates a lot of realism and helps draw attention to the cat's luminous eye.

 I did a little expressive shading for the cat's shoulder since it's pulled back in an interesting way.

 Look between the ears and the cat's "eyebrow" area.
-Notice the mask stops early and there's a big pale patch.
+Notice the mask stops early, and there's a big pale patch.
 On most black cats and Siamese, there's an area where the fur is very thin and white or pale.
 You can often see right down to the skin in this spot.
-Keeping that pale patch in front of the ear in is one of the distinctive markings that show realism on a Siamese.
+Keeping that pale patch in front of the ear is one of the distinctive markings that show realism on a Siamese.

 There's a patch of black behind the ear at its base too.
 This is another little detail of realism that varies per cat, but it's usually there fading to the light area at the middle of the head and base of the neck.

 Place the whiskers carefully.
 Ari actually has white whiskers, but a few dark ones are good if you're working on a white background.
 White whiskers on black are difficult in pencil unless you swipe them in with a sharpened white vinyl eraser on smudged graphite.

 The fur on his chest radiates out from about the middle of his body.
 The fur on cat legs runs down, smooth, except on the back where it may fluff out loose.
 The fur on the back of the cat's head and neck flows down at an angle.
-On the shoulders it flows back at a slight angle.
+On the shoulders, it flows back at a slight angle.